Guide

 Frequently Asked Questions

 Yes.
 Professional Tax paid on salary income is deductible under Section 16(iii) of the Income Tax Act.
 For self-employed individuals, it is deductible as a business expense.
-It partially offsets the cost.

 Book this service on Ollvy